-Figure 3.6.2 Share of different combusted fuel types in the Other Sector (1990-2022)
+Figure 3.6.2 Share of different combusted fuel types in the Other Sector (1990-2023)

 Natural gas consumption can be influenced by several factors.
 One of these factors might be the weather and the resulting heating demand.
 Heating degree day (HDD) is a quantitative index that reflects demand for energy to heat houses and businesses.
 This index is derived from daily temperature observations.
 The inside temperature is 18°C and base temperature (the outside temperature above which a building needs no heating) is 15°C in our calculation (following the standard European methodology).
 Figure 3.6.3 illustrates the relationship between residential fuel consumption and HDD.
 The figure demonstrates that increased fuel use can often be explained by increased HDD values and vice versa.
+For example, in the last two years, heating demand decreased by 9% each leading to significantly lower energy consumption and thus lower emissions.

-Figure 3.6.3 Comparison of residential fuel consumption and HDD between 2000 and 2022
+Figure 3.6.3 Comparison of residential fuel consumption and HDD between 2000 and 2023